-Selina Robinson was elected as the MLA for Coquitlam-Maillardville in May, 2013.
+Selina Robinson was elected as the MLA for Coquitlam-Maillardville in May, 2013 and re-elected in May 2017.

 Selina is the New Democrat Opposition spokesperson for mental health and addictions, seniors, local government and sports.